-Section 4: Using HMMER (OPTIONAL: Note server can be very slow - If so skip to section 5) HMMER is an alternative sequence search and alignment method that employees probabilistic models called profile hidden Markov models (HMMs).
+Section 4: Using HMMER (OPTIONAL)

+HMMER is an alternative sequence search and alignment method that employees probabilistic models called profile hidden Markov models (HMMs).
 HMMER aims to be significantly more accurate and more able to detect remote homologs than BLAST because of the strength of its underlying mathematical models.
 In the past, this strength came at significant computational expense, but in the new HMMER3 project, HMMER is now essentially as fast as BLAST.